KillingSpark/HowLogindWorks/Readme.md

 1. This process can call `TakeDevice(...)` which returns a filedescriptor
 1. This filedescriptor can be revoked, if this happens the process can call `TakeDevice(...)` again to try to regain access

-Logind can open these devices and only logind needs to run with eleviated priviliges.
+Logind can open these devices and only logind needs to run with elevated privileges.
 Everything else needs to go through logind to get access to devices (at least for input.
 There are some exceptions, where devices are accessible to normal users.)

 #### Libinput
 X11 and Wayland compositors do not themselves deal with device files.
 Both rely on abstractions.